|

 irrespective of whether the job takes 30 minutes or

-an entire day.
 As you will see from the two Cost Disclosure Agreements below you

 will pay for every phone call, letter, reading of an email and photocopy.